-13-Year-Old Boy Arrested After Girl Stabbed At Rockport Middle School
+13-Year-Old Boy Arrested After Girl Stabbed Inside Rockport Middle School

 The school was placed in lockdown as police worked to find the suspect, who ran following the stabbing.

 A short time later, police found the 13-year-old suspect nearby.
+He was arraigned Monday afternoon in Salem Juvenile Court.

 After police found there was no further threat, the lockdown was lifted at 9 a.m. and the school day continued.